 How to choose the best weightlifting belt for you

 As mentioned above, weightlifting belts can be an semi-extraneous gym accessory for the average gym member, depending on your fitness hustle.
-There are a variety of things to consider before buying a belt:
+There are a variety of things to consider before buying a belt.

-Do you actually need a weightlifting belt?
+Do you need a weightlifting belt?

 If you’re an aspiring powerlifter or bodybuilder of any kind, the answer is a resounding “yes.”
 As you accomplish heavier and heavier lifts, you’ll absolutely need a weightlifting belt to provide extra core support as you bang out those last soul-sucking reps.
-For more casual athletes, however, this is a highly subjective question based on your personal physiology and specific fitness discipline/s.
+For more casual athletes, however, this is a highly subjective question based on your personal physiology and specific fitness discipline.
 Long-story-long, the combination of intra-abdominal pressure and increased back support can boost your overall core stability, leading to heavier lifts.
 If that’s what you’re going for.

-What kind of belt should you consider?
+What kind of belt should you buy?